 Again, this would be another good time to allow multiple answers.

 It might help to have an example here.
-Let’s say we’re selling workout shoes.
+Let’s say we’re selling shoes for standing.
 We’d want to ask our market this question and then give them potential answers like:

 - Materials Used

 - Fashion Trends